sihamais/searchingo/README.md

 This solution requires authentication from the user, which goes against the subject of the project which is supposed to allow browsing of public repositories without needing to authenticate.

-Also, this solution is a double-edged sword since the limit is not canceled and the problem persists.
+Also, it is a double-edged sword since the limit is not canceled and the problem persists.

-#### 2. Use the Search API offered bu Github
+#### 2. Use the Search API offered by Github

 This solutions uses another request which does not necessarily respect the instructions of the project but displays the same result.

-This solution is not ideal either since the rate limit is inevitable.
-However, it allows the user to be able to browse the repositories without needing to authenticate.
+The rate limit is still inevitable.
+However, it allows the user to browse the repositories without authentication.

 The user will probably not be able to search more than 3 times in an hour.
 If the page takes too much time to load, it is probably because the rate limit have been reached.
 My trick in this case is to switch location in the VPN if the user has one.